wpilibsuite/allwpilib/CONTRIBUTING.md

 ### Pull Request Format

-Changes should be submitted as a Pull Request against the master branch of WPILib.
+Changes should be submitted as a Pull Request against the main branch of WPILib.
 For most changes, commits will be squashed upon merge.
 For particularly large changes, multiple commits are ok, but assume one commit unless asked otherwise.
 We may ask you to break a PR into multiple standalone PRs or commits for rebase within one PR to separate unrelated changes.
-No change will be merged unless it is up to date with the current master.
+No change will be merged unless it is up to date with the current main branch.
 We do this to make sure that the git history isn't too cluttered.

 ### Merge Process